gautammukoo/TodoAppRedux/README.md

 ## Project Description
 This is a demo Todo App.
-Stack Used - HYML, CSS, React, Redux, Material UI
+Stack Used - HTML, CSS, React, Redux, Material UI

 Made By- Gautam Mukoo